TaewonBae/-/README.md

 ### Key Features
 ***

-Using ARCore API among Google APIs, you can determine which object is closer to the AR screen and use it to decorate virtual interiors that are more realistic and three-dimensional than existing AR applications.
-You can place/delete/rotate/move object or place multiple objects.
+Using ARCore API among Google APIs, you can detect the surroundings.
+Using OpenCV, the child's face and scale are detected, and toes of child are the standard. when you step on the scale.After that, when filmed with a camera, it measures children's height and transmits data related to children's height, weight, and Inbody to a mobile phone using Bluetooth, one of the underlying technologies of IoT.

 ### Experiment Environment
 ***